Program Analyst

 Example: const childRef = useRef(); childRef.current.doSomething();

-Q28.
-What do you know about program
+Q. What do you know about the program?

 Program refers to a set of instructions that perform a specific task or function.